madanyc/workfront-learn.en/help/resource-management/pto/why-use-time-off-calendar/why-use-time-off-calendar.md

 ---
 title: Why use the time off calendar?
 description: Get a glimpse into how to see which team members are available to complete assigned work and who isn't.
 activity: use
 type: Tutorial
 team: Technical Marketing
+exl-id: 00b1ce6c-80a1-47b0-9b4c-33f5348994ec
 ---
 # Why use the time off calendar?